BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/README.md

 ## 1. Introduction
-> This document describes the procedure to implement High Availability solution SAP NW & SAP HANA on Azure using SIOS Protection Suite (SPS) for Linux.
+> This document describes the procedure to implement High Availability Solution to protect SAP NW & SAP HANA on Azure using SIOS Protection Suite (SPS) for Linux.
 "SIOS Enhanced Azure Gen App" is used to switch IP address between cluster nodes instead using of Azure Internal Load balancer.
 >
 > The solution is certified\* for the following versions of Operating Systems